BaptisteDurand/QlikCloud-MultiTenantMultiCloud/README.md

 - The application are reloaded on a Qlik Sense Client Managed site.
 - The applications are distributed at each reloads into the Qlik Cloud customer tenants.
 - The customers consume the application on their own Qlik Cloud tenants.
-They can leverage QLik Cloud features on this application as alerting or automations.
+They can leverage Qlik Cloud features on this application as alerting or automations.
 The client-managed RIM nodes (front-end engines) could be decommissioned.

 ![image](https://user-images.githubusercontent.com/24877503/215833659-2783fd36-dbae-4bd7-a6b6-5a8e6472cae2.png)